RESEARCH

 The ethics of markets

-He has also recently critically evaluated the explanations for the predominance of egalitarian views among academic philosophers offered by Hayek and Nozick, arguing, contra those thinkers, that such commitments do not follow from the personality type of philosophers, but from the institutional structure of academic philosophy (Social Philosophy and Policy, 2022).
+He has also recently critically evaluated the explanations for the predominance of egalitarian views among academic philosophers offered by Hayek and Nozick, arguing that the prevalence of such commitments comes from the institutional structure of academic philosophy, not the personality-type of academic philosophers (Social Philosophy and Policy, 2022).

 F. A. Hayek and Austrian economics

 John has a long-standing research interest in the work of F. A. Hayek and Austrian economics.
-He co-wrote an empirical critique of Hayek’s road to serfdom thesis, showing that the dynamics of rent seeking meant small and big government was inherently unstable, whereas social democratic mixed economies were relatively stable (Political Studies, 2014, with Andre Azevedo Alves).
+He co-wrote an empirical critique of Hayek’s road to serfdom thesis, showing that the dynamics of rent seeking meant social democratic mixed economies were relatively stable, whereas small and big government alternatives were less stable (Political Studies, 2014, with Andre Azevedo Alves).
 He has also written on Hayek’s relationship with the Pinochet regime in Chile (Review of Political Economy, 2014, with William Ruger).

-John has also questioned the paucity of Austrian economists not ideologically committed to free markets (Advances in Austrian Economics, 2019) and used Austrian ideas to develop an ethical defence of private sector enterprises (Journal of Markets and Morality, 2007)
+John has also questioned the paucity of Austrian economists not ideologically committed to free markets (Advances in Austrian Economics, 2019) and used Austrian ideas to develop an ethical defence of private sector enterprises as an efficient means of meeting the needs of people not personally known to us (Journal of Markets and Morality, 2007)

 Robert Nozick and theories of justice

-John has recently published an article, earlier delivered as a keynote lecture at the 2024 Braga Meetings on Ethics and Political Philosophy, arguing that Nozick’s Anarchy, State, and Utopia has been widely misread as a crude defense of the inequalities of contemporary capitalist societies, when Nozick’s book was in fact a work of ideal theory proposing an account of the emergence of the state as a new moral foundation for liberal thought and practice (Public Affairs Quarterly, 2024).
+In an article delivered as a keynote lecture at the 2024 Braga Meetings on Ethics and Political Philosophy, John had argued that Nozick’s Anarchy, State, and Utopia was a work of ideal theory proposing a novel account of the emergence of the state intended to serve as a new moral foundation for liberal thought and practice (Public Affairs Quarterly, 2024).

 John also co-edited The Cambridge Companion to Nozick’s Anarchy, State, and Utopia (Cambridge University Press, 2011, with Ralf Bader), and contributed a chapter on Nozick’s critique of John Rawls’ A Theory of Justice.